 TGaz editor: Revise the text under 11.21.6.5 in 11az draft 3.1 as follows:

-During an FTM session, an initiating STA may terminate the current session and request a new session with modified session parameters by transmitting a Fine Timing Measurement Request frame with Trigger field set to 1 and including a new Fine Timing Measurement Parameters element.
+During an FTM session, an initiating STA may terminate the current session and request a new session with modified session parameters by transmitting a Fine Timing Measurement Request frame with Trigger field set to 1.

+This Fine Timing Measurement Request shall include:

+a new Fine Timing Measurement Parameters element if the corresponding FTM session is

+using an EDCA based measurement exchange– see 11.21.6.4.2 (EDCA based ranging

+measurement exchange), or.

+a Ranging Parameters element if the corresponding FTM session is a Non-TB Ranging;

+see 11.21.6.4.4 (Non-TB Ranging measurement exchange), or TB Ranging; see 11.21.6.4.3

+(TB Ranging measurement exchange.) (#3811)

+NOTE— This allows up to one ranging session between a given ISTA and RSTA at any time. (#1566)

 The existing FTM session is terminated upon reception of such a Fine Timing Measurement Request frame.
 This Fine Timing Measurement Request frame is an initial Fine Timing Measurement Request frame for the new FTM session, which follows the behavior described in 11.21.6.3 (Fine timing measurement procedure negotiation).

 TGaz editor: Revise the text in P74L21 of 11az draft 3.1 as follows:

-The R2I TOA Type subfield is set to 1 in the IFTMR frame to set the TOA feedback type in the R2I LMR to phase shift which corresponds to the average linear phase across the subcarriers.
-Otherwise, the R2I TOA Type subfield is set to 0 and the R2I LMR TOA feedback type will be first path reporting.
-The R2I TOA Type subfield is set to 1 in the initial Fine Timing Measurement frame to indicate that the RSTA estimates TOA using phase shift; and set to 0 to indicate that the RSTA estimates TOA using first path reporting. (#1648)
+The R2I TOA Type subfield is set to 1 in the IFTMR frame by the ISTA to indicate that it requests phase shift feedback mode for the R2I LMR and is set to 0 otherwise .
+The R2I TOA Type subfield is set to 1 in the initial Fine Timing Measurement frame by the RSTA to indicate that it will report the R2I LMR for the phase shift feedback mode and is set to 0 otherwise (see 11.21.6.3.3 Negotiation for TB and Non-TB Ranging measurement exchange) . (#1648, 5271)

-The I2R TOA Type subfield in the IFTMR frame is set to 1 to indicate that the ISTA supports phase shift type TOA feedback and is set to 0 to indicate support of only first path reporting in the I2R LMR.
-The I2R TOA type subfield in the initial Fine Timing Measurement frame is set to 1 to indicate that the TOA feedback type in the I2R LMR to be phase shift type of TOA, corresponding to the average linear phase across the subcarriers and is set to 0 to indicate that the feedback type in the I2R will be of the first path reporting.
+The I2R TOA Type subfield is set to 1 in the IFTMR frame by the ISTA to indicate that it requests/supports phase shift feedback mode for the I2R LMR and is set to 0 otherwise .
+The I2R TOA type subfield is set to 1 in the initial Fine Timing Measurement frame by the ISTA to indicate that it assign/requests phase shift feedback mode for the I2R LMR and is set to 0 otherwise (see 11.21.6.3.3 Negotiation for TB and Non-TB Ranging measurement exchange) .(#5271)